vensller/nx/docs/generated/packages/nx/documents/run.md

  nx run myapp:build:production
 ```

-Preview the task graph that Nx would run inside a webview.:
+Preview the task graph that Nx would run inside a webview:

 ```shell
  nx run myapp:build --graph
 ```

-Save the task graph to a file.:
+Save the task graph to a file:

 ```shell
  nx run myapp:build --graph=output.json
 ```

-Print the task graph to the console.:
+Print the task graph to the console:

 ```shell
  nx run myapp:build --graph=stdout
 ```

 Run's a target named build:test for the myapp project.
-Note the quotes around the target name to prevent "test" from being considered a configuration.:
+Note the quotes around the target name to prevent "test" from being considered a configuration:

 ```shell
  nx run myapp:"build:test"